Last updated: 17/01/2023

 We provide technology to allow companies and individuals to manage employee benefits via an online portal.
 This website (www.zestbenefits.com) provides details about the services we offer and the ability to make contact with us.

-This privacy notice describes how we use the personal data you provide through your use of this website.
+This privacy notice describes how we use your personal data.
 Please read it carefully along with our Cookies Policy, which can be found at the bottom of this page.
 We may make changes to this notice from time to time, so please check it regularly.

 2. Data Protection Officer